CodeYourFuture/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Anna Hrychaniuk
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Anna Hrychaniuk

 # Homework Details

-- Module:
+- Module: HTML/CSS
-- Week:
+- Week: 1

 # Notes

 - What did you find easy?
+   HTML code
 - What did you find hard?
+   CSS code
 - What do you still not understand?
+   I don't fully understand flexbox
 - Any other notes?